ethanniser/site/src/content/blog/a-clock-that-doesnt-snap.md

 Hydration is one of those things you wish you never had to think about but it always manages to bite you right when you least expect it.

-I present the statically prerendered then hydrated clock, ever present on many a developer blog[^1]:
+I present the statically prerendered then hydrated clock, ever present on many developer blogs[^1]:

 [^1]: This example is from my good friend Charlie's [site](https://charliemeyer.xyz/).
 It has since been fixed with the technique from this post!